 Article from a Major Print Encyclopedia

 Author's last name, First name Middle initial (if any).
 [If no author listed, begin with article title.]
 "Title of Article: Subtitle of Article (if any)."
-Title of Encyclopedia or Other Reference Source.
-Year of Publication ed.
-Medium of publication.
+Title of Encyclopedia or Other Reference Source, Edition number, Year of Publication.

-Naisbitt, John, Thea K. Flaum and Oscar Handlin.
-"United States: Immigration."
-Encyclopaedia Britannica: Macropaedia.
-1998 ed.
-Print.
+Naisbitt, John, et al. "United States: Immigration."
+Encyclopaedia Britannica: Macropaedia, 1998 ed.

 Article from a Non-Major Print Encyclopedia or Other Reference Source

 Author's last name, First name Middle initial (if any).
 [If no author listed, begin with article title.]
 "Title of Article: Subtitle of Article (if any)."
-Title of Encyclopedia or Other Reference Source.
-Ed.
-Encyclopedia Editor's name (if any).
-Edition (if not first edition).
-Number of volumes.
-Place of publication: Publisher, Year of publication.
-Medium of publication.
+Title of Encyclopedia or Other Reference Source, edited by Editor's name (if any), Edition (if not first edition), Publisher, Year of publication, Page range of entry.

 Helweg, Arthur W. "Immigration."
-Encyclopedia of Social Issues.
-Ed.
-John K. Roth.
-6 vols.
-New York: Marshall Cavendish, 1997.
-Print.
+Encyclopedia of Social Issues, edited by John K. Roth, Marshall Cavendish, 1997.

 Article from an Online Encyclopedia or Other Online Reference Database

 Author's last name, First name Middle initial (if any).
 [If no author listed, begin with article title.]
 "Title of Article: Subtitle of Article (if any)."
-Title of Encyclopedia or Other Reference Source.
-Date of Publication or Latest Update.
-Publisher, Sponsoring Organization or Website name.
-Medium of publication.
-Day Month Year of researcher's visit. <URL (web address) of the page>.
+Title of Encyclopedia or Other Reference Source, Date of Publication or Latest Update.
+Publisher, Sponsoring Organization or Website name, URL (web address without http:// or https://) of the page.
+Accessed Day Month Year of researcher's visit.

 Print Newspaper Articles, including book reviews

-Author's last name, First name Middle initial (if any).
+Author's last name, First name.
 "Article Title."
-Title of Newspaper Day Month (abbreviated except May, June, and July) Year: Section and page number(s) (if the article is not printed on consecutive pages, just give the first page followed by +).
-Medium of publication.
+Title of Newspapepr, Day Month (abbreviated except May, June, and July) Year, section and page number(s) (if the article is not printed on consecutive pages, just give the first page followed by +).

 Book review article (the following information is for paper copies of articles):

 Reviewer's last name, First name Middle initial (if any).
-"Article Title." (if more than "Book Review" and/or title of the book) Rev. of Title of Book, by Book author's first name Middle initial (if any) Last name.
-Title of the Periodical Volume and/or date and page information for the appropriate type of periodical as shown above.
-If the full text of the article is accessed from an electronic database, include database information and access date as shown below.
-Medium of publication.
+"Article Title." (if more than "Book Review" and/or title of the book) Review of Title of Book, by Book author's first name Middle initial (if any) Last name.
+Title of the Periodical, volume, issue number, and/or date and page information for the appropriate type of periodical as shown above (MLA 29).
+If the full text of the article is accessed from an electronic database, include database information.

 Hendrickson, Donald.
-Rev. of The Case Against Immigration: The Moral, Economic Social and Environmental Reasons for Reducing United States Immigration Back to Traditional Levels, by Roy Howard Beck.
-Foreign Affairs 75.
-4 (July-August 1996): 146.
-Print.
+Review of The Case Against Immigration: The Moral, Economic Social and Environmental Reasons for Reducing United States Immigration Back to Traditional Levels, by Roy Howard Beck.
+Foreign Affairs, vol. 75, no. 4, Jul-Aug.
+1996, p.
+146.

 Fukuyama, Francis.
 "No Vacancy."
-Rev. of The Case Against Immigration: The Moral, Economic Social and Environmental Reasons for Reducing United States Immigration Back to Traditional Levels, by Roy Howard Beck.
-New York Times Book Review 1 Sept.
-1996:18.
-Print.
+Review of The Case Against Immigration: The Moral, Economic Social and Environmental Reasons for Reducing United States Immigration Back to Traditional Levels, by Roy Howard Beck.
+The New York Times Book Review, 1 Sept.
+1996, p.
+18.

 Author's last name, First name Middle initial (if any).
 "Title of Article."
-Title of Magazine Day (if given) Month (abbreviated except May, June, and July) Year: Page numbers of article (if the article is not printed on consecutive pages, give the first page followed by a +).
-Medium of publication.
+Title of Magazine, Day (if given) Month (abbreviated except May, June, and July), Year, Page numbers of article (if the article is not printed on consecutive pages, give the first page followed by a +).

 Author's Last name, First name Middle initial (if any).
 "Title of article."
-Journal title Volume number.
-Issue number (if each issue number begins on page 1) (Date of publication): page numbers.
-Medium of publication.
+Journal title, Volume number, Issue number (if each issue number begins on page 1), Date of publication, page numbers.